Obamacare / ACA Subsidy Calculator

 In most states, there's an overlap between Medicaid and subsidy qualifications.

-For example, you can usually get Medicaid if you make up to about $21,000 per year as a single person.
-And the typical minimum income for subsidies is $15,060 per year.
-If you're in the gap between $15,060 and about $21,000, you can't get subsidies.
+For example, you can usually get Medicaid if you make up to $21,597 per year as a single person.
+And the typical minimum income for subsidies is $15,650 per year.
+If you're in the gap between and you qualify for Medicaid, then you can't get subsidies.
 You can still buy a marketplace plan if you don't want Medicaid, but you'll have to pay full price.

 How much does health insurance cost after ACA subsidies?